-You can now leverage the power of the Resource Hero matrix on any custom numeric field.
-This will allow you to create other types of matrices that would be helpful to your business.
-Some examples include:
+You can leverage the power of the Resource Hero matrix on any custom numeric field created on the Resource Forecast object.
+This will allow you to create create a matrix on fields other than Forecast and Actual.
+Examples might include:

 - A budget matrix that tracks dollars over time

-- An FTE (full time effort) matrix that forecasts by percentage
+- An FTE (full-time equivalent) matrix that forecasts by percentage

 - A component matrix that tracks the number of widgets you will install